Dora CLI Reference

 System management commands.

-Currently provides status as a subcommand (equivalent to adora status).
+Currently provides status as a subcommand (equivalent to dora status).

 Self-Management Commands